julianm1138/spotify-terraform/README.md

 # Spotify Clone - Terraform Deployment

 This repository contains Terraform code to deploy a containerized React + TypeScript Spotify clone to **Azure**.
-It demonstrates infrastructure-as-code (IaC), cloud deployment, and automation skills relevant for junior DevOps roles.

 ## Overview